What is SJA? Secure Job Analysis Explained Simply

 • review of the assignment

-• identification of hazards
+• identification of possible hazards

 • risk assessment